krishangupta33/End-to-end-Machine-Learning-Project-with-MLflow-Docker-Flask-AWS/README.md

  - Logging & tagging your model

-## Folder Structure and Files Explaination
+**Folder Structure and Files Explanation**

-.github/workflows: This has been crated for CICD pipeline as we used github actions for deployment
+`.github/workflows`: Created for CI/CD pipeline using GitHub Actions for deployment.

-.github/workflows/.gitkeep: This file is used to keep the .github/workflows folder in the git repo.
-This file is required as git does not allow to keep empty folders in the repo
+`.github/workflows/.gitkeep`: This file ensures the .github/workflows folder is kept in the Git repo.
+Git requires this as it doesn't allow empty folders.

-template.py: This is the template file to create the folder and file structure for any Machine Learning project
+`template.py`: Template file for creating the folder and file structure for any Machine Learning project.

-research: This folder contains all the research work done for the project in jupyter notebook files
+`research`: Folder containing all research work for the project in Jupyter notebook files.

 artifact: This folder contains all the artifacts of the project like model files, data validation output, tranformed data etc.